yucheols/ENMs_In_R/tutorials/tutorial_2.md

 Feb dd 2024
 @ Laboratory of Animal Behaviour and Conservation, Nanjing Forestry University

-## 1. Set up the working directory
+## Part 0.
+Setting up the working directory
 Before diving in, we need to setup an environment to run the codes.

 1) First, make sure to have both R and RStudio installed in your laptop.